|It will be possible to apply for a student visa starting July 1, 2020.|

 For this reason, you must apply (meaning : your appointment at the consulate must occur) at least one month before your planned date of entry in France.

-But do not forget that you must meet with the Institut Français and start your visa request on France-Visasbefore coming to the Consulate, and also that must gather all the required documents.
-This takes time.
+But do not forget that you are required to meet with the Institut Français and you have to start your visa request on France-Visasbefore before coming to the Consulate.
+You will then have to gather all the documents you need to apply.
+This process takes time.

 For these reasons, we recommand that your start the process as soon as you have confirmation of your registration and contact the Institut Français at least two months before your departure.